dangnelson/WATERBEAR-Shed/01 Foundation/Foundation.md

 Insert the floor joists back into place using your marks.

-Load the *Nail Gun* with *3.5" Exterior Nails* and use 2 on each end of each joist.

 ### Joist Connections `IRC Table 602.3(1)`

+Hammer 2 *3.5" Exterior Nails* into each end of each joist.

 | Placement | Technique | Nail Size | Nail Frequency / Number | Occurances | 3.5" Nails
 |---|---|---|---|---|---|---|